naren-jha/prototypes/src/main/java/com/njha/prototypes/db_connection_pooling/README.md

 ### PostgreSQL Connection overload error -
 <img width="1752" alt="image" src="https://github.com/user-attachments/assets/749b5493-81f6-4ff7-972d-9eea6087061d">

-- For 10000 (or lesser) number of threads, ex-2 (with connection pooling) outperforms ex-1 (without connection pooling) when using MySQL
+- For 30000 (or lesser) number of threads, ex-2 (with connection pooling) outperforms ex-1 (without connection pooling) when using MySQL
 - However, no performance improvement is seen when using PostgreSQL [infact ex2 slightly outperformed ex-1 in some cases], probably because of Postgre's internal optimizations.
-For the same size of threads, with and without the pooling seems to have mostly similar performance in case of PostgreSQL.
+For the same size of threads, with and without the pooling seems to have nearly similar performance using PostgreSQL.
-- Both databases however fails at a certain threshold (50K simultaneous connection requests)
+- Both databases however fails at a certain threshold (35K simultaneous connection requests)
+- Above observations occur on my local machine when I'm running a 10ms sleep query in each thread.
+The sleep query is used to simulate a typical query execution time.
+The results might vary based on the query execution time.